Kfar Shaul Mental Health Center: Description

-Snoezelen rooms

 The hospital is equipped with Snoezelen rooms, a Dutch therapy technique which uses controlled stimulation of the five senses to benefit the mentally and physically disabled.

-Jerusalem Syndrome

-The hospital is known in particular for its association with Jerusalem Syndrome, a condition in which the sufferer is gripped by religious delusions.
+Kfar Shaul is known in particular for its association with Jerusalem Syndrome, a condition in which the sufferer is gripped by religious delusions.
 The hospital sees some 50 patients a year who are diagnosed with the condition.
 Israel psychologist Gregory Katz has said many of the patients are Pentecostals from rural parts of the United States and Scandinavia.
 The syndrome was first diagnosed in 1993 by Yair Bar-El, a former director of the hospital.

-Archaeology

 In 2000, archaeologists unearthed the remains of a winepress dated to the Byzantine or Roman era on the grounds of the hospital.